run-ai/docs/docs/admin/researcher-setup/docker-to-runai.md

 The docker command ``docker run`` should be replaced with a Run:AI command ``runai submit``.
 The flags are usually the same but some adaptation is required.
 A complete list of flags can be found here: [runai submit](../../Researcher/cli-reference/runai-submit.md).

-There are similar commands to get a shell into the container (_runai bash_), get the container logs (_runai logs_) and more.
+There are similar commands to get a shell into the container (_runai bash_), get the container logs (_runai logs_), and more.
 For a complete list see the Run:AI CLI [reference](../../Researcher/cli-reference/Introduction.md).

 ## Schedule an Onboarding Session